-Swiss Cheese Day is dedicated to a favorite product for many Americans!
-It stands out from other varieties, has a not-too-sharp taste, and is balanced in salt and sweetness.
-But it definitely doesn’t lack piquancy, so right now, go to the store and treat yourself to a piece of cheese.
+Swiss Cheese Day is dedicated to a beloved product for many Americans!
+It stands out from other cheeses thanks to its mild yet distinctive flavor, balanced between saltiness and sweetness.
+Despite its smooth taste, it never lacks character.
+Today is the perfect excuse to treat yourself to a slice of authentic Swiss cheese.

 History

-There is a beautiful legend about the origin of cheese: in the Stone Age, hunters noticed that the stomachs of young animals contained an unknown substance.
-After the animal was killed, the milk transformed into a kind of curd cheese.
-According to many modern scientists, the first acquaintance with cheese likely happened this way.
+There is an old legend about the origin of cheese: in the Stone Age, hunters noticed an unfamiliar substance in the stomachs of young animals.
+After a hunt, they saw that milk would transform into a curd-like cheese.
+Many scientists agree that the discovery of cheese likely happened this way.

-Today, Swiss cheese is prepared by boiling, which gives the product its perfect taste and texture.
-The freshest cow’s milk is used, giving it a creamy note.
-Cheese lovers distinguish seven main types (in reality, there are many more), but due to similar creation technology, they do not differ too much.
+Today, Swiss cheese is produced by boiling, which creates its ideal taste and texture.
+Only the freshest cow’s milk is used, giving the cheese a creamy note.
+Cheese enthusiasts recognize seven main types—though there are many more in reality.
+Due to similar production methods, these types have only slight differences.

 Interesting Facts

-- Cheese is suitable for people with lactose intolerance – some varieties end up not having lactose as it breaks down during the production process;
+- Certain Swiss cheeses are suitable for people with lactose intolerance, as lactose breaks down during the aging process;

-- Local farmers send cows to mountain pastures in spring and return only in autumn.
+- In Switzerland, cows are sent to mountain pastures in spring and only return in autumn.

 Swiss Cheese Day is observed on January 2 each year.